lab11/signpost/README.md

 <img src="https://raw.githubusercontent.com/lab11/signpost/master/media/signpost_on_sign_full_666x1000.jpg" alt="Signpost" width="31%" align="left" />
 <img src="https://raw.githubusercontent.com/lab11/signpost/master/media/signpost_close_up_662x1000.jpg" align="left" width="31%" />

-The Signpost project is a modular city-scale sensing platform that is installed on existing signposts, harvests energy to power itself, and provides six slots for general sensing modules that support a range of applications.
-This significantly reduces the barrier for city-scale sensing by not requiring a connection to AC mains power, providing shared resources (power, communication, location, time, storage, and computation) for sensing modules, and supporting a programming environment for building inter-signpost and inter-module applications.
+The Signpost project is a modular city-scale sensing platform that is designed to be installed on existing signposts.
+It is powered through solar energy harvesting, and provides six slots for generic sensing tasks.
+Modules have access to a set of shared platform resources including power, communication, gps-based location and time, storage, and higher-performance computation, and they use a Signpost-specific software API that enables not only use of these resources, but also supports the development of inter-module applications.

 The project is driven by several core applications, but also strives to be an upgradeable and adaptable platform that supports new applications